AmigaGuide/mame-history-transformer/README.md

 * **Path normalisation:** JSON and stamps record paths with `as_posix()` for stable, cross-platform diffs.
 * **Releases index:** `data/releases_index.json` summarises staged archives, outputs, summaries and encodings per release.

+### **Classification behaviour (GH INIs are now parent-only)**

+Recent Gaming-History INI files no longer include clone machine names.
+To preserve stable behaviour:

+* `gh_ini_classifications.json` remains a **faithful reflection** of the actual GH INI files (parents-only).
+* During the **transform stage**, clones now automatically **inherit their parent’s classification** (`game_status`, `category`, `type`) if they have no own entry.
+* This ensures clone metadata in the final ExoticA datasets always reflects the intended class of the parent, even if GH later changes INI structure again.

+This is entirely backward compatible and does not affect stamp freshness: the inheritance occurs only in memory during the transform stage.

 ---

 ## Data layout (per release)